isdi-coders-2023/Thais-Jacob-Final-Project-front-202301-mal/README.md

 To install project dependencies, run the following command:

-'npm install'
+`npm install`

 To start the development server, run the following command:

-'npm start'
+`npm start`

 ### Available Scripts

-'npm start': Runs the app in the development mode.
+`npm start`: Runs the app in the development mode.

-'npm run build': Builds the app for production to the build folder.
+`npm run build`: Builds the app for production to the build folder.

-'npm test': Launches the test runner in the interactive watch mode.
+`npm test`: Launches the test runner in the interactive watch mode.

-'npm run eject': Ejects the app from Create React App.
+`npm run eject`: Ejects the app from Create React App.

-'npm run prepare': Installs Husky in the project.
+`npm run prepare`: Installs Husky in the project.